miha-stopar/crypto-notes/pairing_based_crypto.md

 Proposition (Washington [9], Proposition 11.1): Let E be an elliptic curve and let f a function on E that is not identically 0.
 Then:

-* f has only finitely many zeros and poles
+* f has only finitely many zeros and poles (and the number of zeros and poles is the same)
 * deg(div(f)) = 0
 * if f has no zeros or poles (so div(f) = 0), then f is a constant.

 Proof: Fulton 97

 Theorem: